He was tall, handsome, articulate, and went to church regularly.

 The older you get, the more the consensus seems to be that if you’re a single woman pushing 30, 40, or beyond, you must be doing something wrong.

-As a single Christian woman, the goal is not to have a boyfriend, be in a relationship, get engaged, or even to be married.The goal is to marry well.
+As a single Christian woman, your goal should not be to have a boyfriend, be in a relationship, get engaged, or even to be married.
+Your goal should be to marry well & in alignment with God's will.
 Share on XRemember, a bad marriage doesn’t just delay your life; it can handicap it.
 And rushing into the wrong relationship will absolutely make you wish you were still single, especially if you end up legally, financially, and emotionally tied to the wrong person.
-Oh and spoiler alert: if you have a kid with the wrong man, it will definitely ensure you end up legally, financially, and emotionally tied to the wrong person. 🥴

 Having standards is not a bad thing.
 I mean, even God ensured Adam had a job before He gave him Eve (I’m only half joking!).

 Being too picky often comes from your anxiety, a strong need to control, or an unconscious fear of vulnerability.
-When you over-filter, you protect yourself from disappointment.
-On the downside, you also block genuine connections.
-Share on XNow let’s talk about the other extreme that can cost you and other women dearly.
+When you over-filter, you protect yourself from disappointment and the hard work of loving an imperfect person.
+On… Share on XNow let’s talk about the other extreme that can cost you dearly.

 Settling looks like:

 In other words, his patterns today predict his outcomes tomorrow.
-What you tolerate while dating will become what you will have to manage throughout your marriage.

 Settling looks like choosing potential over patterns.
-You see the type of man he could be and assume you can help him become that man. #theliesTheLIES Share on XAnd biblically?
+You see the type of man he could be and assume you can help him become that man. #theliesTheLIES #forsinglewomenonly Share on XAnd biblically?
 Wisdom has always mattered more than urgency.

 “The prudent see danger and take refuge, but the simple keep going and pay the penalty.” — Proverbs 27:12

 So here is my opinion (take it or leave it): any woman can get into a relationship.
-So if you assume that that’s true, then you also understand getting a man is not a flex.

-So how do you get one of these men?
-What do you have to do or look out for?
-You have to exercise wisdom and discernment.
-In your decision-making, the latter is what determines whether the man you choose will become a blessing or a burden in your life.
+You have to have wisdom and discernment.
+In your decision-making, wisdom and discernment determine whether the man you choose will become a blessing or a burden in your life.

 Scripture warns repeatedly about unwise partnerships.
 God doesn’t warn you because He is restrictive, but because He is protective of you.
-You’re His daughter for goodness sake!!!

 “Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?” — 2 Corinthians 6:14

 Marriage is a team and a partnership.
 This isn’t just about faith labels.
 It’s about alignment of values, direction, and character.
-Psychologically, you and your future spouse’s long-term satisfaction depends on shared values, emotional regulation, conflict skills, and mutual respect, not just attraction.

 How do you get a good man?
 You have to exercise wisdom and discernment.
 In your decision-making, discernment is what determines whether the man you choose will become a blessing or a burden in your life.
 Share on XHere’s where discernment becomes a skill, not a guessing game.